AstuteSource/chasten/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-Yes-blue.svg)](https://github.com/gkapfham/chasten/graphs/commit-activity)
 [![License LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

+## 🎉 Introduction

-**Chasten** is a Python program that uses [XPATH](https://www.w3schools.com/xml/xpath_syntax.asp) expressions to find patterns in the [abstract syntax tree](https://docs.python.org/3/library/ast.html) (AST) of a Python program.
-You can use Chasten to quickly implement your own configurable linting rules!
+- **Chasten** is a Python program that uses [XPATH](https://www.w3schools.com/xml/xpath_syntax.asp) expressions to find patterns in the [abstract syntax tree](https://docs.python.org/3/library/ast.html) (AST) of a Python program.
+You can use Chasten to quickly implement your own configurable linting rules, without having to learn how to use a complex AST analysis framework or regular expressions.

-Do you want to ensure that a Python program has does not have any triple-nested `for` loops inside of `async` functions?
-Or, do you want to confirm that every function inside your Python program has type annotations and a docstring comment?
-Chasten can help!
-It allows you to express these checks &mdash; and many other types of analyses &mdash; in simple YAML files that contain XPATH expressions.
+- Do you want to ensure that a Python program has does not have any triple-nested `for` loops inside of `async` functions?
+Or, do you want to confirm that every function inside your Python program has type annotations and a docstring comment? **Chasten can help**!
+It allows you to express these checks &mdash; and many other types of analyses as well &mdash; in simple YAML files that contain XPATH expressions.

 ## 🔋Features